open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 `Resource` entities participating in the request represented by the trace.

-`ptrace.ResourceSpansSlice` has a method named `AppendEmpty()` that adds a new `ptrace.ResourceSpan` to the array and return it's reference.
+`ptrace.ResourceSpansSlice` has a method named `AppendEmpty()` that adds a new `ptrace.ResourceSpan` to the array and return its reference.

 Once you have an instance of a `ptrace.ResourceSpan` you will use a method named `Resource()` which will return the instance of the `pcommon.Resource` associated